Chicken Egg Color Chart by Breed | Complete Guide

 Sometimes, you can guess the egg color by looking at the chicken’s earlobes, which might sound funny!
 White earlobes chickens lay white eggs, while red earlobes chickens tend to lay brown eggs.
 However, this is not a strict rule, but it’s a fun tip to remember.

-Furthermore, it is important to understand that chickens are born with set genetics that determine their egg color.
+Furthermore, it is important to understand that chickens are born with genetics determining their egg color.
 Scientists have studied these genetics, discovering that little changes in a chicken’s DNA decide if its eggs will be white, brown, or even blue.

-The last option for you is to download the above chicken egg color chart by breed, then find your chicken breed in the, then see what color egg they lay and that is the color you can expect.
+The last option is to download the above chicken egg color chart by breed, find your chicken breed in the chart, and see what color egg they lay, which is the color you can expect.

 Do Different Colored Eggs Taste Different?

-When it comes to different colored eggs, many people wonder if they taste different from each other.
+When it comes to different colored eggs, many people wonder if they taste different.
 The simple answer is no.

 The color of an egg’s shell doesn’t change how it tastes.
 Whether an egg is white, brown, blue, or green, its flavor is pretty much the same.